The Common Black College Application: Step-by-Step Guide

 Is common black application legit?

-Yes, Common Black Application is Legit.
+Yes, the Common Black Application is Legit.

 Who is eligible to use the Common Black College App?